 Defying Gender Bias As A Young Female Founder

-One thing I’ve realised is that too many investment decisions are made based on judgements influenced by widely held beliefs about someone’s age, gender, education and race.
+One thing I’ve realised is that too many investment decisions are made based on judgments influenced by widely held beliefs about someone’s age, gender, education, and race.

 Yang Liu, the founder of JoeyWears – a high performing men’s underwear company – and a former a VC, shares her experience of how she defies gender bias when facing investors.

 “First impressions matters as some investors like to bucket founders into two groups: ‘promising or not promising’.

 In my case, I ticked every box.
 As a young Asian woman, I was questioned not by only investors but also by male founders.

 Before starting JoeyWears, I worked for the biggest early-stage venture capital fund and accelerator called 500 Startups.
 I was operating their pre-A accelerator program (Distro Dojo) in London, where we helped nearly 20 companies scale their growth to get around funding within a year.

 During that time, I saw dozens of companies build their growth team, break even during the program and close a round of funding.